in-toto/attestation/README.md

 ## IMPORTANT

-This specification is a work in progress:

-*   This doc was spun off from [ITE-6] and some parts have not yet been updated.
-*   Details are subject to change until the initial release.
-*   There are not yet any producers or consumers of this format.
+This format is still in development and is not yet used by in-toto (see [ITE-6]).
+Versions 0.x are unstable and are subject to change until 1.0.
+Use git tags to switch between versions.

 ## Introduction